Geo data – support for researchers

 The element “free” implies real choice and control for data subjects.
 To be truly freely given, individuals must have real choice, should not feel compelled to give consent and should endure no negative consequences if they do not give (or withdraw) their consent.
 In general terms, any element of inappropriate pressure or influence upon individuals (which may be manifested in many ways) which prevents a data subject from exercising their free will, shall render the consent invalid.

 Consent can only be valid if the data subject is able to exercise a real choice, and there is no risk of deception, intimidation, coercion or significant negative consequences (e.g. substantial extra costs) if they do not consent.
-Consent will not be free in cases where there is any element of compulsion, pressure or inability to exercise free will.
-When there is a clear imbalance of power between researchers and data subjects (for example, when data subjects are students, or are employees of the research controllers), they will likely have no realistic alternatives to accepting the request of the researcher.
-Given the dependency that results from the employer/employee relationship, it is unlikely that data subjects are able to deny their employer consent to data processing without experiencing the fear or real risk of detrimental effects as a consequence of their refusal.
+Consent will not be free in cases where there is any element of compulsion, pressure or inability to exercise free will, either real or perceived.
+When there is a potential imbalance of power between controllers and data subjects (for example, when data subjects are students, or are employees of the same institution as controllers), they may experience pressure to accepting the request of the controller.
+Given the dependency that results from the employer/employee relationship, it is unlikely that all data subjects would be able to deny their employer consent to data processing without experiencing some fear or perceived risk of detrimental effects as a consequence of their refusal.

 Inappropriate pressure may derive from an imbalance of power between the people conducting the project and data subjects (for example, if data subjects are students or employees of the people conducting the project).
-Given the dependency that results from the employer/employee relationship, it is unlikely that data subjects are able to deny their consent to data processing without potentially experiencing the fear (or real risk) of detrimental effects stemming from their refusal – that is, unless appropriate measures are in place that address those risks, like the examples presented below:
+Given the dependency that results from the employer/employee relationship, it is unlikely that data subjects are truly free to deny their consent to data processing without potentially experiencing the fear (perceived or real) of detrimental effects stemming from their refusal – that is, unless appropriate measures are in place that address those risks, like the examples presented below:

 • A researcher working on sustainability wants to study how ‘green’ his coworkers’ habits are.
 She will use a survey to collect the data, that will be announced in the faculty newsletter.
 In this example, consent will not be freely given unless the researcher can demonstrate that data subjects will not experience any pressure to participate or experience fear of (social) detrimental effects if they refuse.
 One possible solution is to engage a third party (an external organization or a researcher/employee from another faculty) to conduct the survey who will only provide sufficiently anonymised data to the researcher.
 As she won’t know who did or who didn’t fill out the survey, data subjects can reasonably expect no negative effects from consent refusal, and any potentially identifying information from individual’s responses would not be passed to the researcher.